gw991109/sudoku/README.md

 gui.py is the actualy code that allows a player to play the soduku game and interact with the board as well as observe the process of how a board is solved.

 Below are the controls:
-Click on a cell to select it\n
+Click on a cell to select it
 While selecting a cell, type a number to jot it down as note in that cell, it will show as a light green number While selecting a cell with a number put in as a note, press Enter to check whether this number is the solution or not While selecting a cell with a number put in as a note, press Delete to remove the note from the board